- About Us

 Greater Kansas City LISC supports redevelopment in more than 100 square miles of metro area neighborhoods, with a special emphasis on urban-core projects.

-Beyond this focused effort, Greater Kansas City LISC responds to opportunities in the marketplace throughour Greater KC Support Program which provides service to areas of the citites and to community groups as requested, as long as certain criteria are met.
+Beyond this focused effort, Greater Kansas City LISC responds to opportunities in the marketplace through our Greater KC Support Program which provides service to urban areas and to community groups as requested, as long as certain criteria are met.
 Typically, in these non-NeighborhoodsNOW urban communities and in near-suburban areas, LISC fosters community-based development efforts through civic engagement, provision of technical assistance, and investment of loans and equity to support affordable housing and economic development.

-Request for LISC services in areas of the cities which are targeted due to specific community development projects, civic priorities, or where a strong nonprofit group is producing outcomes, will be pursued based on the strength of the opportunity.
-Contact Julie Porter more information.
+Request for LISC services in areas which are targeted due to specific community development projects, civic priorities, or where a strong nonprofit group is producing outcomes, will be pursued based on the strength of the opportunity.
+Contact Stephen Samuels more information.

 St. Peter/Waterway is recognized as a Sustainable Community at our 2013 Annual Meeting.